DogeFoodINC/doge-food-solana-programme/README.md

 # Solana Dog Food Payment & Splitter Program

 This Solana-based program facilitates payments for dog food on a website and automatically splits incoming payments between two wallets.
 80% of the funds are allocated to the team wallet, while 20% is directed to a donation wallet, ensuring a smooth and transparent process for both business and charity.
+(Percentage split is configurable)

 # Features